movahedan/turbo-bun/docs/planning/InterShell/CLI_FRAMEWORK_MIGRATION.md

-# 🔄 CLI Framework Migration Plan
+# 🎮 InterShell: CLI Framework Migration Plan

-> Comprehensive plan to refactor the interactive CLI system into a generic, reusable framework
+> **Comprehensive plan to refactor the interactive CLI system into a generic, reusable framework**

 ## 📋 Table of Contents